dotnet/TorchSharp/README.md

 In PR 302, significant changes were made to the TorchSharp API, aligning more closely with the Pytorch APIs.
 This was a massive breaking change.
 We apologize for any extra work this may cause, but we believe that what was done is in the best long-term interest of TorchSharp users.

 In PR 354, further significant changes were made, again aligning with the Pytorch APIs.
-It is also a massively braking change.
+It is also a massively breaking change.
 We removed the {IntNN|FloatNN|ComplexNN}Tensor.* APIs, which had no parallel in PyTorch.
 Once again, we apologize for any extra work this may cause, but we believe that what was done is in the best long-term interest of TorchSharp users.

 # TorchSharp